Buteyko method: Nasal breathing

 The Buteyko method emphasizes the importance of nasal breathing, which protects the airways by humidifying, warming, and cleaning the air entering the lungs.
 Many asthmatics have problems sleeping at night, and this is thought by Buteyko practitioners to be linked with poor posture and/or mouth breathing.
 By keeping the nose clear and encouraging nasal breathing during the day, night-time symptoms can also improve.
 Strictly nasal breathing during physical exercise is another key element of the Buteyko method.

 Reduced breathing exercises

-The core Buteyko exercises involve breath control: consciously reducing either breathing rate or breathing volume.
+The core Buteyko exercises involve breath control: consciously reducing breathing volume.
 Many teachers refer to Buteyko as 'breathing retraining' and compare the method to learning to ride a bicycle.
 They say that after adequate practice time, the techniques become instinctive and the exercises are gradually phased out as the condition improves.

-Buteyko uses a measurement called the Control Pause (CP), the amount of time between breaths that an individual can comfortably hold breath.
+Buteyko uses a measurement called the control pause (CP), the amount of time between breaths that an individual can comfortably hold breath.
 According to Buteyko teachers, people with asthma who regularly practice Buteyko breathing will notice an increase in CP and decrease in pulse rate that corresponds to decreased asthma symptoms.